openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

      and postfix (see :ref:`Postfix Decrement`);

 -  Conditional operator '?:' (see :ref:`Conditional Expressions`);
--  The string concatenation operator '+' (see :ref:`String Concatenation`),
-   which (if a string operand and character operand are available) converts the character operand to a string and then creates a concatenation of the two strings as a new string.
+-  The string concatenation operator '+' (see :ref:`String Concatenation`) that, if a string operand and character operand are available, converts the character operand to a string, and then creates a concatenation of the two strings as a new ``string``.

-The class ``Char`` also provides other constructors, methods and constants which are part of the |LANG| standard library (see :ref:`Standard Library`).
+The class ``Char`` also provides other constructors, methods, and constants that are parts of the |LANG| standard library (see :ref:`Standard Library`).

 .. index::
    char